Orangutan Facts

 Number of Young at Birth: usually 1, very rarely 2

-The Sumatran and Bornean Orangutans' rainforest habitats are disappearing at an alarming rate due to deforestation and clearing of the land for pulp paper and palm oil plantations, with the remaining forest degraded by drought and forest fires.
+The orangutans' rainforest habitats are disappearing at an alarming rate due to deforestation and clearing of the land for unsustainable monocultures, such as pulp paper and palm oil plantations, also mining, with the remaining forest degraded by drought and forest fires.

 • Logging is an obvious problem for orangutans who spend their lives in trees.

 • Fires endanger the orangutans and the smoke confuses them leaving them vulnerable to death from loss of habitat (food).
-Fires are commonly started to clear the land and undergrowth for farming and palm oil plantations.
+Fires are commonly started to clear the land and undergrowth for mining and plantations.

-• Palm Oil Plantations are now the leading suppliers for a global market that demands more of the tree's versatile oil for cooking, cosmetics, and biofuel.
-But palm oil's appeal comes with significant costs.
-Palm oil plantations often replace tropical forests, killing endangered species, uprooting local communities, and contributing to the release of climate-warming gases.
+• Unsustainable Monocultures are producing products such as palm oil and pulp paper, for leading suppliers for a global market.
+These plantations replace tropical rainforests, killing Endangered species, uprooting local communities, and contributing to Climate Change.
 The orangutans that are displaced starve to death, are killed by plantation workers as pests, or die in the fires.

 • Poaching orangutan infants and hunting for meat also threatens the species.
-Mothers are often killed for their babies, which are then sold on the black market for pets as they are cute.
-Babies cling to their mothers and suckle their mother’s milk until the age of 6 years.
+Mothers, often made vulnerable by land clearing, are often killed for their babies, which are then sold on the black market for pets as they are cute.
+Babies cling to their mothers and suckle their mother’s milk until the age of 8 years.
 Rescued infants are then rehabilitated by volunteers at orangutan rescue centres.
 To support and help with the care of these infants, you can Adopt an Orphan for as little as USD$11 a month.

 PLAYFUL FACTS